enrloport/MR-ESN/README.md

 Tips:

-- Use your wandb key in the file wandb_key.jl if you want to log in your results.
+- Use your wandb entity and key in the file 'wandb_key.jl' if you want to log in your results.